10.09.19 Panel Forum – Facing the talent and skills crisis in TECH businesses

 The output of this Panel Forum will be a Report distributed as widely and as creatively as possible and with practical help from stakeholders and planned to run on a continuous basis.
 Renewed and escalating pressures – not all Brexit driven – are demanding greater technology-based capabilities in the UK – arresting what is in decline and creating and developing what the future will demand.
 The focus needs to be on those initiatives that are judged to be feasible.
 But we do need a road-map for the future.

-Crudely put – and wherever Brexit takes us – there is a need for the UK to sell more goods and services to more foreigners.
+Crudely put – and wherever Brexit takes us – there is a need for the UK to sell more goods and services to overseas clients.
 This will be at the more technology driven end of this broad market and, not surprisingly, driven by people – enough people; people proud of what they do, with the right high-level skills and knowledge in the right places at the right time – and with continuous and enough support as serious and vital national assets deserve.

 Chairman – Terry Scuoler